atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 #### Atom from Source

 If none of those options works for you or you just want to build Atom from source, you can also do that.

-There are detailed and up to date build instructions for Mac, Windows, Linux and FreeBSD at: https://github.com/atom/atom/tree/master/docs/build-instructions
+The Atom GitHub repository has detailed [build instructions for Mac, Windows, Linux and FreeBSD](https://github.com/atom/atom/tree/master/docs/build-instructions).

-In general, you need Git, a C++ toolchain, and Node to build it.
-See the repository documentation for detailed instructions.

 #### Setting up a Proxy